 Many parents are approaching National Family Mediation with questions about co-parenting during this difficult and fast changing time.
 We will continue to update our guidance as new information becomes available, but here are answers to some of our most common queries.
+Remember you can contact us if you want to discuss your particular situation.

 Your child can travel between your homes.
 The government has confirmed that children moving between their parent’s homes is permitted under the new restrictions (under part 3 providing care or help to a vulnerable person).
 The government website has been slow to update published guidance (found here) but the Children’s Commissioner has confirmed the amendment to the earlier guidance (which can be found here).